Driver: San Francisco: Story

-Nintendo Wii
+Wii version

 Tanner and his partner Alvarez chase gangster Solomon Caine, but eventually get into a car crash; Alvarez is killed and Tanner goes undercover, where he meets his new partner, Tobias Jones.
 Tanner gains the trust of Caine and his gang by doing various jobs, including setting two rival gangs up against each other to create a market for military-grade arms.
 Later, Tanner assists a member of Caine's gang, known as "the Geek", to help steal back confiscated weapons.
 Tanner's identity is revealed when the Geek recognizes him as the officer who arrested him, and alerts the others, leading to Tanner's capture by the gang.

 Meanwhile, Jones and other officers believe Tanner to be dead until they get a tip about his location, and Jones goes to rescue Tanner.
 To get to Caine, the two interrogate one of his men and a witness about a weapons drop, and they set up a fake drop to arrest Caine.
 Tanner and Jones then take down a convoy of weapons trucks before they reach their buyers.
 When they return to the drop, Caine manages to escape but Tanner tracks him down and arrests him.
 However, Caine's gang break him out after he is taken to the precinct.
 As Tanner and Jones use a police helicopter to give chase, Caine is finally captured when his own helicopter crashes on Alcatraz Island.

 Caine is eventually convicted of murder and arms-dealing, and is sentenced to life in prison, but manages to escape to Chicago.